-The cause of cancers of the ear is largely unknown.
+The cause of ear cancer is largely unknown.

 People with a history of chronic ear infections have a higher risk of developing cancer in the middle ear.
 Chronic means for 10 years or more.

-The symptoms of cancer of the ear depend on where the tumour is within the ear.
+The symptoms of ear cancer depend on where the tumour is within the ear.

 The most common symptom is a discharge from the ear which may be blood stained.
 Other symptoms include:

 - you cannot move your face on the side of the affected ear